It's Your Choice 2018

 As a retiree participating in Group Health Insurance you have many options to consider whether you are a new retiree, you have experienced a life event that may allow for a change, or it's the annual It's Your Choice open enrollment period.
 Consider the following:

 - Is your health plan still available next year?
 Sometimes health plans merge with others or change their service areas.
-See important changes found as an option in the navigation bar above, and check your service area found under the Health Plan Options tab in the navigation bar above.
+See important changes and in the health plan Map.

 - Have your premiums changed?